Black Bear, California

-Black Bear is a populated place, originally a gold mining town in Klamath County, now in unincorporated Siskiyou County, California.
+Black Bear was a gold mining town in Klamath County, now in unincorporated Siskiyou County, California.

 It is located on Black Bear Creek, a tributary of the South Fork Salmon River.

 History

-Black Bear, now in Siskiyou County was a gold mining camp, in the now defunct Klamath County, that had a post office from 1869.
+Gold was discovered in the area in 1860, and Black Bear became the trading center for a number of mines in the area.
+A post office was established 1869.
 From 1874 it was within that part of Klamath County annexed to Siskiyou County.
 Its post office was closed and moved to Sawyers Bar in 1941.